Cybersecurity For The Cannabis Industry

 A study by IBM and the Ponemon Institute determined that the average cost of a data breach exceeded $3 million.
 The $3 million includes all costs, such as remediation, notifying clients, and following all state laws for resolving the situation.
 The outcome, according to the national cybersecurity alliance, is that 60% of small businesses go out of business within six months after their security breach.

-Even if one was able to handle the fallout financially, there is irreparable damage to one’s reputation resulting in lost revenue for years to come.
+Even if one was able to handle the fallout financially, there is irreparable damage to one’s reputation and brand resulting in lost revenue for years to come.
 For example: Imagine you are a patient deciding between two dispensaries to get your medicine.
 Upon your research, you’ve discovered one has an excellent reputation, and the other has news stories about their patient data breach, which would you choose?

 Nevertheless, here are some prime examples of how cybercriminals have exploited marijuana dispensaries, grow houses, and other businesses